Chapter in this post:

 You can find out what SetApp is, what it looks like and what it can do in this post.
 In the entry from March you will find all the important information, screenshots and a video that explains SetApp.
 The fact that the program, which currently brings you almost 80 apps for only $ 9,99 a month, is now available in German, shouldn't come as a surprise, as a large number of the programs themselves come from German-speaking countries (mostly Germany and Austria):

-SetApp has gained 2017 subscribers since January 200.000.
-In addition to the constant improvements that MacPaw is striving for, it also applies to offer the app for the purchase of apps in the languages of the important markets.
-And so, from today, SetApp should also be able to come to your Apple Mac in German.
+Since January 2017, SetApp has gained 200.000 subscribers.
+Among the constant improvements MacPaw strives for is the App for purchasing apps in the languages of the important markets.
+And so, starting today, SetApp should also be able to come to your Apple Mac in German.

 What do you think?
 Do you already have the app collection on your Mac, are you waiting for the link to the German version or do you prefer to buy your Mac software individually?